 - Use Smart Audience Segmentation

 Segmentation is the core of personalization.
 A single email rarely applies to everyone on your list, and sending irrelevant content decreases engagement quickly.
-Dividing your email list into meaningful groups—such as age, patient history, services used, or health conditions—helps you deliver the right message to the right person.
+Dividing your email list into meaningful groups—such as age, patient history, services used, or health conditions— enables personalized email campaigns for medical practices that feel relevant and timely and also deliver the right message to the right person.

 For example, diabetics may receive monthly lifestyle management tips, while cosmetic patients may get seasonal promotions.
 New patients may receive onboarding guides, while long-term patients get follow-up reminders.